-Working in the same place – no matter how well-designed or attractive – day in, day out, is bound to take its toll eventually.
+Working in the same place – no matter how carefully you might have considered the affect of your office design on productivity – day in, day out, is bound to take its toll eventually.
 If you are stuck in the same habits or patterns, or struggling to come up with that vital creative idea, try taking a physical break from your workplace as well as the usual mental break from your tasks.
 Instead of eating lunch at your desk, for example, why not make use of a communal area where you can catch up with colleagues, stretch your legs in a local park, or even arrange to meet a local friend for coffee?

 Academic research supports the usefulness of a change of scenery: a 2013 study by the University of Queensland, Australia, found that workers who took their lunch break in a restaurant with colleagues or friends reported feeling more relaxed after their break than people who’d had lunch on their own in the office.